 Renewable energy certificates constitute the bulk of MCE’s clean energy since MCE’s business launch in 2010.
 RECs are not clean power as CCAs advertise.
 RECs are little more than a paper trading scheme and not even actual electricity.

-The energy that MCE really delivers to its customers is the generic mix of fossil and nuclear power from the electric grid, known as System Power.
+The energy that MCE actually delivers to its customers is the generic mix of fossil and nuclear power from the electric grid, known as System Power.
 The electric grid is the giant transmission towers and overhead wires that criss-cross through California.
 System Power’s emission rate is 943.58 pounds per megawatt-hour.
 MCE reports 0 pounds during its paper trading scheme.

 CCAs, including MCE, typically advertise the energy as wind -- while emissions continue, unabated, into the atmosphere.